shreyamali01/fork-it/REPORT.md

                 [  0   0   0  51  35 385]]

         Oversampling and undersampling yielded same results for the decision tree model trained by this data.
+        '''

+    * Comparision between the 3 models

+        '''

+        The model trained on Raw Accelerometer Data shows poor performance when it comes to all the metrics as compared to the other two models.
+Whereas, the model trained on the features given in the dataset shows better performance as compared to the former model.
+However, the model trained on the TSFEL features shows best performance with an accuracy of 89% and precision of 90%.
+From the confusion matrix we can observe that it works well for most of the classes.
+The reason for better performance as compared to the previous models is because TSFEL extracts relevant features that make it easier for the model to distinguish between the classes/activities.

+        '''

+2.